josmar-crwdstffng/angular/aio/tools/transforms/README.md

 ## Templates

-All the templates for the angular.io dgeni transformations are stoted in the `tools/transforms/templates` folder.
+All the templates for the angular.io dgeni transformations are stoted in the `tools/transforms/templates` directory.
 See the [README](./templates/README.md).